 This can result in increased production and profitability by allowing better management of an individual cow's performance through the analysis of the collected data.

-It can also assist in identifying animals that are under current withholding periods for antibiotic use (such as herd synchronisation, monitoring for artificial insemination or embryo transfer).
-It is really only limited by your own needs and use of the technology.
-There is a wide range of software packages available to assist with data collection, analysis and the generating of reports.
+It can also assist in identifying and monitoring animals during on-farm programs such as herd synchronisation, artificial insemination and embryo transfer.
+There is a wide range of software packages available to assist with data collection and analysis.

 Lost and stolen cattle logged on the NLIS database

 Once cattle are NLIS identified, a link is established between the tagged animal and your property.
-This assists in ensuring that stray cattle are promptly returned, and deters livestock thieves.
+This assists in ensuring that stray cattle are promptly returned and it may also deter livestock thieves.

-If an NLIS identified animal is lost, you are able to report this to the NLIS Database who will assign a 'lost status' to the cattle.
+If an NLIS identified animal is lost, you can report this to Agriculture Victoria and a ‘lost status’ will be applied to the NLIS device.

-If you believe that NLIS identified cattle have been stolen, you should report the incident to the police, including relevant NLIS tag numbers.
-If a copy of your report to the police is provided to the department, the NLIS database administrator will be asked to allocate to the missing animals a 'stolen status'.
+If you believe NLIS identified animals have been stolen, you should report the incident to the police, including the relevant NLIS tag numbers.
+Provide a copy of the report to Agriculture Victoria and a ‘stolen status’ will be applied to the NLIS device(s).

 Checking for stolen status at an abattoir

-If a 'stolen status' animal is scanned at a Victorian abattoir, or interstate abattoir that is routinely scanning NLIS identified cattle, the message 'Stolen cattle — hold carcase' will be displayed on the abattoir computer.
+If a 'stolen status' animal is scanned at a Victorian or interstate abattoir, the message 'Stolen cattle — hold carcase' will be displayed on the abattoir computer.
 This is designed to alert the abattoir that the animal should not be slaughtered, or if slaughtered, that the carcase should be held and the police alerted.

-Knowing the weight of animals consigned to an abattoir and checking carcase feedback also enables you to check that you are getting paid for your cattle.
+Similarly, when cattle are leaving your property for an abattoir, knowing the NLIS device and weight of animals allows you to cross reference the carcase feedback and check that you are getting paid appropriately for your cattle.